From Label Error Detection to Correction: A Modular Framework and Benchmark for Object Detection Datasets: Abstract

 \section{Abstract}

 Object detection has advanced rapidly in recent years, driven by increasingly large and diverse datasets.
-However, label errors, defined as missing labels, incorrect classification or inaccurate localization, often compromise the quality of these datasets.
-This can have a significant impact on the outcomes of training and benchmark evaluations.
-Although several methods now exist for detecting label errors in object detection datasets, they are typically validated only on synthetic benchmarks or limited manual inspection.
-How to correct such errors systemically and at scale therefore remains an open problem.
-We introduce a semi-automated framework for label-error correction called \rechecked~(Rechecked).
-Building on existing detectors, the framework pairs their error proposals with lightweight, crowd-sourced microtasks.
-These tasks enable multiple annotators to independently verify each candidate bounding box, and their responses are aggregated to estimate ambiguity and improve label quality.
-To demonstrate the effectiveness of \rechecked, we apply it to the class pedestrian in the KITTI dataset.
-Our crowdsourced review yields high-quality corrected annotations, which indicate a rate of at least 24\% of missing and inaccurate annotations in original annotations.
-This validated set will be released as a new real-world benchmark for label error detection and correction.
-We show that current label error detection methods, when combined with our correction framework, can recover hundreds of errors in the time it would take a human to annotate bounding boxes from scratch.
-However, even the best methods still miss up to 66\% of the true errors and with low quality labels introduce more errors than they find.
-This highlights the urgent need for further research, now enabled by our released benchmark.
+However, label errors often compromise the quality of these datasets and affect the outcomes of training and benchmark evaluations.
+Although label error detection methods for object detection datasets now exist, they are typically validated only on synthetic benchmarks or via limited manual inspection.
+How to correct such errors systematically and at scale remains an open problem.
+We introduce a semi-automated framework for label error correction called \rechecked~(Rechecked).
+Building on existing label error detection methods, their error proposals are reviewed with lightweight, crowd-sourced microtasks.
+We apply \rechecked\, to the class pedestrian in the KITTI dataset, for which we crowdsourced high-quality corrected annotations.
+We detect 18\% of missing and inaccurate labels in the original ground truth.
+We show that current label error detection methods, when combined with our correction framework, can recover hundreds of errors with little human effort compared to annotation from scratch.
+However, even the best methods still miss up to 66\% of the label errors, which motivates further research, now enabled by our released benchmark.